LLNL/SoRa/README.rst

 works by evolving an approximation function from a set of primitives.
 This makes it able to discover the form of the function, in addition to it's coefficients.
-It has even been shown to be able to discover natural physical laws from experimental data [ref].
+It has even been shown to be able to discover natural physical laws from experimental data
+[Schmidt, M., Lipson, H.
+ Distilling Free-Form Natural Laws from Experimental Data.
+ Science 324, 5923 (2009), 81-85.].

 Given that SR is one of the biggest success stories in genetic programming, it's surprising that there doesn't seem to be an